covid19-apptracker/covid19-apptracker/README.md

 # Project Name: COVID19 *App Tracker*

 ## Project Synopsis
+This project is currently a proof of concept.
+Further work is ongoing and we encourage feedback!
+If you see apps missing or corrections that should be made, please contact us at info@covid19apptracker.org.
+We hope this encourages greater transparency and leads to further privacy research around the globe.

-With the current COVID19 crisis has emerged privacy concerns with the large number of apps being published and pushed for broad public download.
-This project aims to track these apps and their release for further investigation, while informing the public if there are known privacy concerns prior before installing.
+With the current pandemic has emerged privacy concerns with the large number of applications being published and promoted around the globe.
+From symptom tracking to contact tracing, the COVID-19 App Tracker Project aims to identify and track applications published on the Google Play Store.

-The current project looks at applications on the Google Play Store or applications.
+At this time, the COVID-19 App Tracker Project only looks for applications on the Google Play Store that fall within at least one of the following categories:

-## Who is this for?
+* Contact Tracing
+* Symptom Tracking
+* COVID-19 Information

+## Our Intended Audience

+We hope this project leads to greater transparency for these new applications’ privacy and security implications around the globe.
+Many apps are being created quickly, resulting in poor security or are not clearly articulating how they are using the data they are collecting.
+We created this project for the following groups so that they may be better equipped to conduct further research or advocate for specific changes they see fit for their communities.

+* Researchers
-1. Privacy Researchers and Advocates
+* Privacy Advocates
-2. Tech Journalists
+* Journalists
-3. General Public with Privacy Concerns
+* General Public

-## Project Components
+## Our Roadmap

-### Core Features

-#### Phase 1

-- Detect when new Coronavirus tracker apps are published on the Google Play Store
-- Automatically post to Twitter
-- Automatically display the compiled list on our site (filter by date, location, name...)

-#### Phase 2
-- Use Google Alerts API (?) to add articles that specifically mention the app.
+We are excited to launch our proof of concept of the COVID-19 App Tracker Project, but here are other plans in the works.

+### Proof of Concept Launch (May 18, 2020)
+The following tasks have been completed for the proof of concept launch:

+* COVID-19 App Tracker engine is fully functional
+* Implement automatic updates to the dashboard
+* Update website content

-### 1) Dashboard
+### Version 1.0
--- map (# apps per country)
--- API connected from apps store to front end

-### 2) Twitter bot
--- hashtag researchers could use in response
--- too many permissions when users install, tracks data (tags) -- manually uploading articles related to concerns of the apps
+The following tasks we aim to complete under Phase 1 work:

+* Optimize the dashboard and website for mobile and desktop browsers
+* Automate Twitter updates (New App, Update, or Take Down from Google Play)
+* Allow for users to download database of applications identified under the project